oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 {% img blog/okta-terraform-cloud/github-review-required.png alt:"GitHub review required" width:"800" %}{: .center-image }

-The status checks run plans against your two Okta instances so the reviewer can verify what the change would do.
+The status checks run plans against your two Okta instances so the reviewer can verify what the change will do.
 Clicking **details** on either of these will open Terraform Cloud and show the output of the plan.

 In this case, the change proposed to the schema may have an unintended side effect, so the reviewer asked for a modification before applying.